minkphp/docs/guides/session.rst

 The primary aim for Mink is to provide a single consistent web browsing API for acceptance tests.
 But a very important part in testing is isolation.

-Mink provides two very useful methods to isolate tests, to be used in your test ``teardown`` methods:
+Mink provides two very useful methods to isolate tests, which can be used in your test's ``teardown`` methods:

 .. code-block:: php